MichaelRGrant/HydroSatML/README.md

 The code is organized in the following main directories:

 * **Data Cleaning and Merging:** Tools to clean and merge the raw data
+* **Modeling:** Machine learning models for estimating soil moisture
 * **Utilities:** Various utilities used throughout this project
-* **Modeling:** Machine learning models for estimating soil moisture

-## Results / Conclusions
+## Results

-TODO: beef up this section...
+### Satellite-based Modeling

+We used an XGBoost model which yielded a Mean Absolute Error (MAE) of 0.027; this is an improvement over the results obtained from the physical Soil Moisture Routing (SMR) model, which yielded a MAE of 0.035.

+### Bare Soil Predictions
+To estimate soil moisture in the absence of vegetation, we trained a convolutional neural network (CNN) using the physical characteristics of the soil and weather data.
+We extended this model to yield two-week soil moisture forecasts.
+The CNN model yielded a MAE of 0.043.

 ## Future Work